5 Red Flags of a Bad Home Warranty Company

 How do I know if a home warranty company has too many complaints?

 Check the company's BBB profile and look at the total number of complaints filed in the last three years, as well as their letter rating.
-A company with hundreds or thousands of unresolved complaints, especially around claim denials or refund disputes, should be avoided.
+A company with thousands of unresolved complaints, especially around claim denials or refund disputes, should be avoided.
 Cross-reference with independent review sites like Trustpilot and ConsumerAffairs for a broader picture.
 Pay close attention to whether the company actually responds and resolves complaints, or simply ignores them.

 What are the most common reasons home warranty claims get denied?